About the Coalition

 The Coalition elevates the voices of residents, landlords, advocates, and experts.
 We rely on the experiences of those who have been impacted by lead poisoning in:

-The work of the Coalition is spread across seven working committees.
+The work of the Coalition is spread across four working committees and six Ad Hoc Committees.

 Our Guiding Principles